kyler-swanson/chattybox/README.md

-# ChattyBox
+# chattybox

-ChattyBox is a web application that allows users to chat in real-time with others.
+**chattybox** is a web application that allows users to chat in real-time with others.
 It is built using React and Firebase.

 ## Demo